 And this also leaves room for the follow-up email, aka your partner in crime for getting your response rates up.

 See how Clémence manages this for the message above:

 Response rates are always higher even after a single follow-up, so don't sleep on these steps!

 And to ensure your emails stay out of spam, there are a couple of limits and benchmarks to keep in mind:

 But just as long as you've warmed your email, specifically targeted your lead list, hyper-personalized your message, and are focusing on providing value - you'll kill these benchmarks.

 Step 5 - Manual task

-This really ties in that relationship building aspect we talked about before.
-You can't automate relationship building, nor you should.
+This really ties the relationship-building aspect we talked about before.
+You can't automate relationship building, nor should you.